zype/zype.github.io/videos.md

 Parameter | Function | Type
 --------- | -------- | ----
-Video     | A set of key value pairs that describe the Video. | Hash
+Video     | A set of key value pairs that describe the video | Hash title | The title of the video | String description | The description of the video | String published_at  | The date and time that the video will appear to have been published | String episode | The video's episode number | Integer season | The video's season number | Integer country | The country the video was created in | String active | Whether or not the video is active | Boolean featured | Whether or not the video is featured | Boolean keywords | Keywords for the video | Array subscription_required | Whether or not the video requires a subscription to view | Boolean mature_content | Whether or not the video requires the viewer to be 18+ to view | Boolean

 #### Response
 201